loresoft/EntityFrameworkCore.Generator/docs/ef/dataContext.md

 ## Configuration

-The data context template has the following configuration that can be set in the yaml config file.
+The data context template has the following configuration that can be set in the yaml [configuration file](configuration.md).

 ### name